 Sage 300 Construction and Real Estate is one of the most popular and comprehensive products on the market.
 We recommend it as the Best Construction Project Management Tool for Large Enterprises.

 Sage 100 Contractor (Best On-Premise Solution)

 Sage 100 Contractor is an on-premise solution, meaning it must be installed on a dedicated server and distributed to licensed workstations that company employees can access.
-While this setup may seem complicated, Sage customers will get put in touch with a Sage vendor who can install the software on their system and train employees on how to use the tool.
+Installations currently can only be performed on Windows operating systems, though some Sage modules have cloud-based or mobile apps associated with them.
+While an on-premise installation may seem complicated, Sage has a network of vendors who can install the software for you and train employees on how to use the tool.

-Sage 100 Contractor is a complete product, spanning the entire construction project workflow, allowing managers to keep a close watch on the business without significant effort.
-Some of the key features Sage offers include accounts payable and receivable tracking, general ledger, inventory management, service management, job costing/estimating, purchasing, and invoicing.
+Beyond its project management capabilities, Sage 100 Contractor is a complete product, spanning the entire construction project workflow, which allows managers to keep a close watch on the business using a single software solution.
+Some other essential features Sage offers include accounts payable and receivable tracking, general ledger, inventory management, service management, job costing/estimating, purchasing, and invoicing.
 Like Sage 300, the software is modular, so features can be included or excluded based on user needs.
-This 10 minute video is a great overview of the platform’s main modules and features:
+This in-depth video is a great overview of the platform’s main modules and features: